multi2mech/simply-supported-beam-edu/README.md

 - *.NET SDK*.
 This project is built using [.NET.
 SDK download](https://dotnet.microsoft.com/en-us/download) and install the latest stable version of the .NET SDK (e.g., .NET 6.0 or later).
 After cloning the repository, run `dotnet restore` to install the required NuGet packages.

-- *[Visual Studio Code](https://code.visualstudio.com/download)*.
+- *Visual Studio Code* or alternative IDE.
 For development and debugging, use an IDE that supports C#.
-If you choose VS Code, install the [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) extension by Microsoft.
+If you choose VS Code, [download it](https://code.visualstudio.com/download) and install the [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) extension by Microsoft.

 - *Unity* (Optional).
 If you plan to integrate or test the AR components, make sure you have Unity installed.
-See the [AR beam repostory]().
+See the [AR beam repostory](https://github.com/multi2mech/AR-simply-supported-beam-edu).

 - Any additional libraries referenced in the project file (`.csproj`) will be restored automatically via dotnet restore.